 This kind of noise is most likely due to a suspension issue rather than a braking problem.
 When you brake the car nosedives and then comes back up.
 This can cause things like bad strut or shocks to make a clunking sound.
 Even lose brackets that holds cables can be the culprit.

 Hopefully, now you are able to figure the cause for your brake noise.
 If you have anything to add please comment down below.
+Check out: 6 signs of bad brake master cylinder

 Is it safe to drive with grinding brakes?